How Important Are Classroom Rules?

 Classroom rules ensure the successful functioning of the environment of each class if created and implemented appropriately.

-Most teachers and education experts encourage teachers to set the rules and regulations to guide everyone’s behavior on the first day of the class.
+Most teachers and education experts encourage teachers to set rules and regulations to guide everyone’s behavior on the first day of the class.

 That is considered the best if the teacher wants the rules to be effective.